Table of Contents

 - The RHSV will confirm by return email when the item is ready for you.

-- Present your GSV Membership card on arrival (otherwise the RHSV Day Visit fee would apply).
+- Present your GSV Membership card or quote your membership number on arrival (otherwise the RHSV Day Visit fee would apply).

 Royal Historical Society of Victoria is at 239 A’Beckett Street, Melbourne.
 The entrance to the RHSV is in A'Beckett St.